TanishqPawar12/TanishqPawar12/README.md

 🎓 **B.Tech Graduate** in Computer Science and IT – Acropolis Institute of Technology and Research
 💡 Passionate about building meaningful tech that creates social impact
-🔧 Skilled in full-stack development using React, FastAPI, and MySQL
+🔧 Skilled in full-stack development using React.js, Node.js, MongoDB etc.

 ---